comus3/emuMate/README.md

 1. Open the solution in Visual Studio or your preferred IDE.
 2. Build and run the app for your target platform (Windows, macOS, etc.).

+   ####OR

+Later down the project I will make a compiled version of the project and an installed which will be linked here

 ## Usage

 1. **Home Page:** The starting point with quick links to other sections.